Posted April 18, 2019

 With tabloids showcasing celebrities as they go through their weight journey, our society seems to be obsessed with weight, be it weight gain or weight loss.
 People who use dentures need to understand that weight loss can affect their gums.
 Obesity is directly proportional to poor oral health.
 It could be because of all the bad food habits the individual already has.
 Also, obesity eventually leads to inflammation.
 As we all know inflammation is what leads to gum problems.
 It can cause periodontal diseases, cardiovascular diseases, and in some cases even cancer.

 Diets full of sugar are often filled with additives and artificial flavoring.
 Bacteria is the usual cause of tooth decay.
-The sugar in these dishes, usually become food to them and they keep growing.
+The sugar in these dishes, usually becomes food to them and they keep growing.
 These bacteria, otherwise called plague, stick to our teeth.
 They start secreting acids that gradually eat into the enamel destroying and weakening them.
 Our teeth are used to replacing the natural minerals and acids that are necessary.
 However, eating a lot of sugary items makes sure that these essential minerals aren’t replaced.

 We live a very fast lifestyle.
 When our body suffers from some problems or ailments, we don’t have the patience to let it heal by itself.
 In some cases, we actually don’t have the time or knowledge to do so either.
 In addition, some medicines create dryness in our mouths.
 As mentioned earlier, dryness can activate the bacteria, making things worse.
 It can lead to odor, gum problems, and tooth decay.
 Some other medicines create internal staining and some others create acid refluxes.